flatpickles/sketchbook-legacy/README.md

 * MIDI input could be cool, to build visualizers that respond to midi playing.

 ### To-do list:
-* Create a shader demo
+* Parameter improvements: `this.params.param.value` is awkward
+* Do some testing with full-screen, and animation stuff
+* Options for sketch type that doesn't use canvas-sketch - just vanilla svelte
 * Useful signal inputs for all sketches - mouse position, other numbers, images, files...
-* Do some testing with full-screen, and animation stuff
 * Style improvements to sidebars
 * Show/hide sidebars
 * Webcam & microphone inputs